zopefoundation/grok/doc/reference/components.rst

         for each name.
 After the publisher gets to the end of the sequence, it will call browserDefault on the last traversed object.

-        The default behaviour in Grok is to return self.context for the object and 'index' for the default view name.
+        The default behaviour in Grok is to return `self.context` for the object and ``'index'`` for the default view name.

         Note that if additional traversal steps are indicated (via a nonempty sequence of names), then the publisher will try to adjust the base href.

-    .. method:: publishTraverse(request, name):
+    .. automethod:: publishTraverse

-        Lookup a name and return an object with `self.context` as it's parent.
+        Lookup a name and return an object with `self.context` as its parent.
         The method can use the request to determine the correct object.

-        The 'request' argument is the publisher request object.
-The 'name' argument is the name that is to be looked up.
+        The `request` argument is the publisher request object.
+The `name` argument is the name that is to be looked up.
 It must be an ASCII string or Unicode object.

-        If a lookup is not possible, raise a NotFound error.
+        If a lookup is not possible, raise a :exc:`NotFound` error.

 **Example 1: Traverse into a Herd Model and return a Mammoth Model**